CSC207-UofT/course-project-purplemongoose/phase0/CRC Cards/Entities/User(A).md

 - Removing contacts
 - Fetching all contacts

-Contains a local database for contacts.
+Contains a local gateway for contacts.

 ## Collaborators:
 - [[Profile(A)]]